-I didn’t bleach my brows at the first opportunity, or the second, or even the third.
+I didn’t bleach my brows at the first opportunity, the second or even the third.
 It took me almost a week to pluck up the courage to just get on with it.
-The thing is, I like that blonde, beachy hair–dark-brow look.
-I’m more than happy using my Benefit Good Proof Eyebrow Pencil (£19) to fill in my brows each morning, making them look bigger and darker.
+The thing is, I like that blonde, beachy hair/dark brow look.
+I’m more than happy using my Benefit Goof Proof Eyebrow Pencil (£20) to fill in my brows each morning, making them look bigger and darker.
 I was also doing some extensive online research about brow bleaching when I came across an article where the writer mentioned brow roots (the horror), and so that put me off for a good few days.

-I rinsed off the bleach and my first thought was what have I done? followed by don’t panic.
+I rinsed off the bleach and my first thought was What have I done? followed by Don’t panic.
 My brows always look a bit patchy before I fill them in, so all I needed to do was neaten them up.
 Trouble was I hadn’t thought about the fact that I would need blonde brow-filling products.
 Cue a mad dash around my bedroom to find a brow brush and some kind of powder (anything!) that could do the job.
-I had the new NARS Long Hot Summer Eyeshadow Palette (£34), and the matte putty colour called Bellissima II (which you can also buy as part of an Duo Eyeshadow, £25) worked a charm.
+The matte putty colour in the Nars Duo Eyeshadow in Bellissima II (£25) worked a charm.
 Once my makeup was touched up, I didn’t hate them.
 I looked sort of sun-kissed, a bit like I had spent a couple of weeks on a beach catching some waves (I can’t catch a ball half the time, let alone a wave, but I looked like I could).

 So what did my friends and colleagues think?
 And come to think of it, what would my boyfriend say?
 Our assistant editor, Elinor Block, said, “I really love the lighter ones.
 Your eyebrows were great before, but this makes you look fairer and sun-kissed.”
-While Who What Wear’s editorial director, Hannah Almassi, is also a fan: “Almost feels more modern and summery.
+Who What Wear’s editorial director, Hannah Almassi, was also a fan.
+“Almost feels more modern and summery.
 Perhaps we’ve reached peak strong brow?
 Time for a change?”

 Huh.
 Could we really have reached a peak for the bold brow look?
-It certainly feels more fresh.
-My long-time school friend who has had to look at my face for about 18 years said, “I can honestly comment that your face looks completely different.
+It certainly feels fresher.
+My longtime school friend who has had to look at my face for about 18 years said, “I can honestly comment that your face looks completely different.
 Matches your also bleached hair very well.
 You had quite statement brows before, whereas now your eyes stand out more.
 You look more beachy, and it’s more relaxed.”

-Another school friend commented on them saying, “It’s like an expertly smudged smoky eye, but for your face… I’d say it makes your hair colour look like it’s 100 percent natural too.
+Another school friend commented on them saying, “It’s like an expertly smudged smoky eye, but for your face.
+I’d say it makes your hair colour look like it’s 100% natural too.
 And I think it’s more feminine.”

 I had booked an emergency brow tinting appointment in preparation, but perhaps I’ll postpone.
 Well, at least until those brow roots come through.